Don’t worry, these fan theories didn’t actually ruin your childhood

 One of the greatest things about internet fandoms is the crazy fan theories that inevitably spring up in their respective communities.

 What if the Joker is the true hero of The Dark Knight?
 What if Wall-E is an allegory for the biblical tale of original sin?
 These fan theories seem far-fetched, but believe it or not, a decent number of fan theories like these turn out to be true.
 In fact, season 1 of Westworld infamously had many of its twists predicted by fan theories!
-As a result, it’s easy to see how fans can easily latch on to some theories that seem just crazy enough to make sense.
+As a result, it’s easy to see how fans can latch on to theories that seem just crazy enough to make sense.

 But… well, on the opposite end of the spectrum are fan theories that are just crazy and that’s it.
 In the case of the five theories below, many people have invested so deeply into these theories that they actually believe them to be canon.
 Yet after closer inspection, they just don’t logically add up.
 Here are the five fan theories that have gone crazy viral… yet don’t survive scrutiny.